Tau Beta Pi February Officer eNotes

 - Order free Image & Membership materials.
 See four new invitation templates for use

 An electee whose initiation is accurately reported to HQ before the deadline is eligible to apply.
-To receive the award, scholars must be initiated by the time of the award.
+To receive the award, applicants must be initiated by June1.
 Additional information is available on the scholarships page.
 Please publicize this opportunity to your members!

 A checklist of reports and fees due during the school year is available online.
 This includes membership, Convention, and chapter operations reports.
-Your Ratification Ballot is due April 1 and there are NO extensions!
 Some chapters need to file a form 990-N in the coming months; check the list of due dates.

 Your Report of Eligibility is due at HQ within the first five weeks after the start of your school term.
 Bylaw VIII requires that a fine be levied if the report is not received, but we're usually flexible; request an extension.
 Your chapter may submit its Report of Eligibility using an Excel spreadsheet; instructions are available here.